Invenietis/CK-Core/CK.Core/Matcher/README.md

 the combinations of these small TryMatch functions become unusable in practice (a user cannot be satisfied with a terse "Invalid Syntax", he must be told where and what is invalid).

+To support errors and expectations, the [ROSpanCharMatcher](ROSpanCharMatcher.cs) replaces the mere `ReadOnlySpan<char>`.
-Below is an example of the simple color match that explicit its error:
+Below is an example of the same simple color match that explicit its error:

 ```csharp
 public static bool TryMatch( ref ROSpanCharMatcher m, out LEDColor color )